weikunhan/Analyzing-Friendship-Networks-of-Individuals-to-Identify-Strong-Social-Ties/README.md

-# Analyzing Friendship Networks of Individuals to Identify Strong Social Ties
+# Analyzing Friendship Networks on Facebook and Google Plus

 -------------------------------------------------------------------------------